Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Introduction

 \item We demonstrate that the open-world collapse is not architectural but structural: it originates on the entity side, is explained by a coverage ceiling imposed by the linking environment, and persists across all supervised and unsupervised configurations regardless of model family or supervision strategy.

-\item We introduce the CER--OER distinction --- between conceptual entity relevance and observable entity relevance --- and show that this mismatch is the root cause of the supervision--coverage dilemma: every supervision strategy evaluated operates at the CER level, and no CER-level refinement recovers the OER signal the benchmark does not annotate.
+\item We introduce the CER--OER distinction between conceptual entity relevance and observable entity relevance, and show that this mismatch is the root cause of the supervision--coverage dilemma.
+None of the supervision strategies evaluated targets OER: binary derivation targets exclusivity, LLM labels target conceptual relatedness, and corpus-grounded selectors approximate discriminativeness only indirectly.
+Refining these strategies cannot recover the OER signal that the benchmark does not annotate.

 \item We show empirically that the coverage--discrimination tradeoff is inescapable: across 193 entity selection configurations, no strategy simultaneously achieves high relevant-document coverage and high discriminative precision, and directly enforcing OER alignment via post-hoc filtering improves signal quality but reduces coverage to the point that ranking falls below BM25.